mtakaki/dropwizard-petite/README.md

 }
 ```

-And them YAML will look like this:
+And the YAML will look like this:

 ```yml
 petite: